memento-ai/Memento/apps/ingest/README.md

 - Ability to specify the language model provider (e.g., Anthropic, OpenAI, Ollama) and model for summarization.
 - Clean-slate option to drop the existing database and start over.
 - Utility functions for managing the Memento database, such as creating, wiping, and connecting to databases.
+- Automatically creates a template database for the specified provider and model if it doesn't exist.
+- Copies ingested mementos from the template database to the target database.
+- Removes abandoned files (files that were previously ingested but no longer exist) from the target database.
+- Deletes unreferenced mementos (mementos that are not referenced by any other memento) from the target database.
+- Displays a table of the 10 largest documents ingested into the target database.

 ## Usage and Examples